-Mr. Tucker's second amended and restated employment agreement provides that, in the event that his employment is terminated by us without "cause" or by him for "good reason," subject to the execution and effectiveness of a separation agreement and release, he will be entitled to receive (i) an amount equal to (x) 12 months of base salary plus his average target incentive compensation received for the three preceding fiscal years, payable on our normal payroll cycle if such termination is not in connection with a "change in control" or (y) 18 months if such termination is in connection with a "change in control" or (y) 18 months if such termination is in connection with a "change in control" or (y) 18 months if such termination is for up to (x) 12 months following termination if such termination is not in connection with a "change in control" or (y) 18 months if such termination is in connection with a following termination if such termination is not in connection with a "change in control" or (y) 18 months if such termination is in connection with a following termination if such termination is not in connection with a "change in control" or (y) 18 months if such termination is in connection with a "change in control."
-In addition, if within 12 months following a "change in control," Mr. Tucker is terminated by us without "cause" or he resigns for "good reason," all time-based stock options and other time-based stock-based awards held by Mr. Tucker will accelerate and vest immediately.
+Mr. Tucker's second amended and restated employment agreement provides that, in the event that his employment is terminated by us without "cause" or by him for "good reason," subject to the execution and effectiveness of a separation agreement and release, he will be entitled to receive (i) an amount equal to (x) 12 months of base salary plus his average target incentive compensation received for the three preceding fiscal years, payable on our normal payroll cycle if such termination is not in connection with a "change in control" or (y) 18 months if such termination is in connection with a "change in control" or (y) 18 months if such termination is in connection with a "change in control" or (y) 18 months if such termination is for up to (x) 12 months following termination is not in connection with a "change in control" or (y) 18 months if such termination is in connection with a following termination is not in connection with a "change in control" or (y) 18 months if such termination is in connection with a "change in control."
+In addition, if within 12 months following a "change in control," Mr. Tucker is terminated by us without "cause" or he resigns for "good reason," all time-based stock-based awards held by Mr. Tucker will accelerate and vest immediately.